visualdatascience/2024/committee.md

 **[Liang Gou](https://scholar.google.com/citations?user=x3VK0fAAAAAJ&hl=en)**

-Liang Gou is a Principal Research Scientist at Bosch Research.
+Liang Gou is a Director of AI at Splunk.
 His research interests lie in the fields of visual analytics, deep learning and human-computer interaction.
-Prior to joining Bosch Research, Liang was a Principal Research Scientist at Visa Research and a Research Staff Member at IBM Almaden Research Center.
+Before joining Splunk, Liang was a Principal Research Scientist at Bosch Research and Visa Research and a Research Staff Member at IBM Almaden Research Center.

 **[Adam Perer](http://perer.org/)**